-STEP 1 – Check the temperature sensor in your Ironclad, during transport it has probably been bent down and is laying on the board.
-It should have its head slightly higher than the metal standoffs and be bent to the left to be aproximately over the circle mark painted on the board.
-This is to ensure proper contact with the DE10-Nano to have correct temperature readings.
+STEP 1 – Screw the provided four standoffs where the DE10-Nano will sit, and check the temperature sensor of your Ironclad, during packaging it has been probably flattened down against the board.
+It should have its head slightly higher than the standoffs and be bent to the left to be aproximately over the circle mark painted on the board.
+This is to ensure proper contact with the DE10-Nano from below to have correct temperature readings.

 STEP 3 – Insert first the Ethernet and Micro-USB bridges to the corresponding DE10-Nano ports.

 STEP 4 – Put the DE10 over the stand-offs on the Ironclad in the correct orientation and connect both bridges to the ironclad while inserted into the DE10 by pressing gently from the top of the Ethernet and Micro-USB ports themselves using two fingers at the same time, not by pressing anywhere else on the DE10 board, this is to ensure the Micro-USB connector does not suffer any stress as it is the weak spot here.